 Accommodation – where will you stay?

 You will want to be comfortable during your placement and able to focus on the work, rather than deal with noisy neighbours or uncomfortable places.
 Your work experience is likely to feel intense and at the end of the day you will be wanting to unwind and get a good nights’ sleep to prepare for the next day.
-At Student.com we have accommodation for short term lets, as long as you are a registered student so take a look at where you could stay!
+At Student.com we also offer short term student accommodation, as long as you are a registered student, so take a look at where you could stay!

 Presentation – what will you say?